-Of all the accounting or bookkeeping best practices or tips for a better accounting system, one point that is always stressed is to ensure bank reconciliation.
+Of all the accounting or bookkeeping best practices or tips for a better accounting system for startups or established business, one point that is always stressed is to ensure bank reconciliation.
 It is an important part of the bookkeeping process for any business entity to track any inefficiencies or unusual transactions.
 In this article, we make you understand the significance of a bank reconciliation statement.
 We will focus on answering all the questions related to bank reconciliation so that you understand its implication for your business.

 What is a bank reconciliation statement?